litruv/TobiiEyetracking/README.md

-# Thank You for downloading the Tobii Unreal Engine SDK!
+# Tobii Eye Tracking for Unreal Engine 4.27

 ## To get started: